-My teaching ranges across the comparative literature curriculum: I team teach in one of the department’s signature courses, LITR 120: Introduction to Narrative, where I lecture on Rushdie’s Satanic Verses; an interdisciplinary course on Maps and the Western Literary Imagination, taught at the Beinecke Library; courses on early modern skepticism, worldmaking and love lyric poetry; and most recently, a co-taught course with Marta Figlerowicz on Modernities: Selfhood, Race, Class and Gender.
+My teaching ranges across the comparative literature curriculum: I have team taught in one of the department’s signature courses, LITR 120: Introduction to Narrative, where I lecture on Rushdie’s Satanic Verses; and regularly offer an interdisciplinary course on Maps and the Western Literary Imagination, taught at the Beinecke Library; courses on early modern skepticism, worldmaking and love lyric poetry; and most recently, a co-taught course with Marta Figlerowicz on Modernities: Selfhood, Race, Class and Gender.
 In Fall 2017, we will also co-teach a graduate seminar on recent theoretical shifts in the discipline entitled “What Happened to Race, Class, and Gender?
 Keywords of Recent Critical Theory.”
 In 2016, I was awarded a Poorvu Family Award for Interdisciplinary Teaching.

 B.A.
 Smith College, 2001, magna cum laude

 Early modern European literature and cultural history; Renaissance poetry; history of science and technology (sixteenth and seventeenth century); cartography and literature; early modern empires and international law; history of philosophy; Europe and the Indo-Islamic world.